JosephRossCajulis/EZMongo/README.md

-# EZMongo
+# EZMongo.NET
-## What is EZMongo
+## What is EZMongo.NET
-EZMongo is an easy-to-use reference library that quickly integrates MongoDB Create, Read, Update and Delete (CRUD) operations to your code.
+EZMongo is a class library that allows .NET developers to implement MongoDB Create, Read, Update and Delete (CRUD) operations to your code.
 With methods for CRUD operations, just provide information (connection string and name of the collection) when creating a new instance and you are good to go.

 ## How it works?
-EZMongo has 5 methods performing the basic CRUD operations for a single collection and a method for getting the total row count of a single collection.
+EZMongo.NET has 5 methods performing the basic CRUD operations for a single collection and a method for getting the total row count of a single collection.

 Methods include: